-When it comes to hiring in 2020, school districts need to make every cent count.
+When it comes to hiring, school districts need to make every cent count.
 Despite the relief of the CARES Act, schools continue to incur skyrocketing costs as they navigate the murky waters of remote learning and in-person PPE.

 Every district and state is in a different place — some offering virtual options for returning to school; others curating a blended virtual and traditional approach; and still others opting for a traditional in-class learning model.
 All of the alternatives come with steep price-tags — and none of those costs seem to be going away anytime soon.

 One additional price-tag that nearly every district is facing this year is teacher retention.
 Schools require enough teachers (and substitutes) to meet the needs of a growing student population, however the already small talent pool is shrinking even further due to some return-to-school approaches and nationally even our daily news channels believe this trend will continue for some time.

 To combat the teacher shortage and strengthen their pool of educators, school districts are now turning even more to tech to help improve their current processes, like remote interviewing software.

 Remote interviewing technology is proven to reduce time-to-offer by 58% and decrease time spent on each interview by 80%.
 But, how?
 And more importantly, what would that look like for your school district?

 There are countless moving pieces throughout the hiring process, which is exactly why the “human” in HR is here to stay.
 Remote interviewing software isn’t actually meant to take over the responsibilities of employees, but to help manage the smaller details so that your administrators can more effectively tackle the big stuff.